(Biceps Tendonitis/Biceps Tendinitis)

 Bicep tendonitis and tendinopathy sufferers will commonly report:

-- Pain in the region of the anterior shoulder located over the bicipital groove, occasionally radiating down to the elbow.
+- Pain in the anterior shoulder region located over the bicipital groove, occasionally radiating down to the elbow.

 - Overhead activities usually reproduce pain, especially those positions that combine abduction and external rotation, e.g. cocking to throw.